zewwow/Moonlight-V1/README.md

 - Find the workspace folder
 - Open the workspace folder
 - Delete your vape folder if you already have one
+- Extract the new vape folder
-- Move the vape file to the workspace folder
+- Move the new vape folder to the workspace folder
 - Join a bedwars match
 - Inject/Attach
 - Execute Vape V4